-Hawaii Internee Directory
+Hawai‘i Internee Directory

-You will find the internee names (romaji and kanji), their place of residence in 1941, occupation, names of family members also interned, and name(s) of site(s) where they were confined.
-As we were able, we supplemented the directory with photographs, artifacts, and oral history transcripts from the rich collection in JCCH’s Tokioka Heritage Resource Center.
+You will find the internee names, their place of residence in 1941, their occupation, the names of family members who were also incarcerated, and the name(s) of site(s) where they were imprisoned.
+We enhanced the directory with photographs, artifacts, and oral history transcripts that were available from the rich collection in JCCH’s Tokioka Heritage Resource Center.

 Keep in mind that internees may have Romanized their names differently at different stages in their lives.
 To help your search, we have included romaji [Romanized character] variations that can be cross checked with the Japanese kana and kanji characters.
 Some internees also may have had Buddhist or artistic names, which we included where possible.